The Truth About Pool Electrocution

 Several children were sent to the hospital after grabbing a pool handrail and receiving a nasty shock as they entered a public pool in Florida.
 That incident was caused by faulty grounding and bonding in the pump room that caused an unsafe current to go through the bonding wire into all metal fixtures—handrails, ladders, and the underwater pool lights.

 An older man died in Houston in an attempt to rescue an 11-year-old from a hotel pool over Labor Day weekend in 2013.
-The pool’s resident contractor did work on the pool lights without a permit that was not up to code.
+The pool’s resident contractor did work on the pool lights with a permit that was not up to code.

 In almost all of these cases, either the wiring, grounding, or bonding (or any combination thereof) was done incorrectly.
 A GFCI (ground-fault circuit interrupter) would have prevented the tragedy.
 A GFCI monitors the amount of current flowing from hot to neutral and if it detects an imbalance, it trips the circuit.
 It can detect a mismatch as little as 4 or 5 milliamps and reacts as quickly as one-thirtieth of a second.

 Most of the time, it’s not the pool light that’s the problem, but the electricity flowing through to the other equipment.
 It flows through the bonding wire that connects all the metal components together—the pump, heater, lights, slide legs, dive stand, and handrail.
 Faulty bonding/grounding is the cause of many pool electrocution incidents.

 Pool lights don’t have to be on to be a potential hazard.
 In fact, most problems come from incorrectly grounded or bonded lights, not from lights that are improperly powered.
 This can send electricity through a pool light even if it’s not on during the daytime.
 Anything that has electricity running to it AND is underwater is a potential hazard.

 How do I make sure my pool is safe?